 The total amount available is €2,500 to support the student for a maximum period of eight weeks.
-Payment to the student for the time period of the project will be made through the host institution.
-There are two Social, Nursing, and Allied Health Sciences Summer Studentships available in 2020.
+Payment to the student throughout the project will be made through the host institution.
+There are two Social, Nursing, and Allied Health Sciences Summer Studentships available in 2021.